jasper-zanjani/tasks/README.md

 Scholarly work on this topic ultimately culminated in the [ISO 24617-2](https://www.iso.org/standard/51967.html) semantic annotation framework.

-The long and the short of it is that annotating dialog acts has a substantial theoretical underpinning backed by decades of scholarly work, and the work of identifying functional acts in spoken language has only the loosest standardization.
+The long and the short of it is that annotating dialog acts has a substantial theoretical underpinning backed by decades of scholarly work, but despite this effort the work of identifying functional acts in spoken language remains only loosely standardized.
+Identifying dialog acts is "opt-in", in today's words.

 ## Applying language principles to computer programming
 Two main "layers" for programming tutorials